+We currently target to obtain a Sharpe Ratio1 of at least 1 on an ongoing basis.
+As we look to maintain a higher utilization of leverage within the Fund, we expect the beta2 of the Fund will stay closer to but still below 1.
+We believe a strategy which includes leveraging low beta stocks will allow the fund to generate returns equivalent to that of the market while maintaining a lower volatility and lower sensitivity to the movement of the market in general.
 Positions in the Fund are expected to be primarily large market-capitalization dividend global aristocrat equities with some Canadian preferred shares to take advantage of higher yields and more advantageous taxation than debt.
-We also look to take currency exposures that match the Index so that we do not underperform the Index by missing out on currency exposures that the Index enjoys.
 We prefer defensive sectors such as utilities, real estate and consumer staples that will benefit from interest rate cuts in a poor economic environment.
 The Fund is currently well positioned to meet its investment objective for the medium to long term.
 We will continue to evaluate opportunities that we believe may generate income, enhance returns and/or reduce risk wherever possible.